East Anglian Game & Country Fair

 Main Arena Events

-Headlining the Main Arena this year are The OMG FMX Stunt Team.
-They will be performing twice per day on both Sat 26th & Sun 27th!
+Headlining the Main Arena this year are The JCB Dancing Diggers.
+They will be performing twice per day on both Sat 25th & Sun 26th!

 Don’t miss this spectacular show in the Main Arena!